 Next.js and Remix are both full-stack React frameworks that help developers build fast websites.
 They handle important tasks like routing, data loading, and server-side rendering to make web apps perform better.
 While Next.js is more established and backed by Vercel, Remix is a newer framework created by the React Router team that focuses on web fundamentals and nested routing.

 Next.js is a full-fledged React framework with built-in support for server-side rendering, static site generation, and internationalization.
-Remix is a full-stack web framework that focuses on web fundamentals, providing a more lightweight and flexible approach to building web applications.
+Remix is a newer framework that focuses on web fundamentals, providing a more lightweight and flexible approach to building web applications.

 Both Next.js and Remix support TypeScript out of the box.